A phase field model with arbitrary misorientation dependence of grain boundary energy

 Orientations in three dimensions have three degrees of freedom, necessitating the use of a vector field to represent the orientation field.
 There are a number of possible representations for 3D rotations, including Euler angles, rotation matrices, axis-angle pairs, and Rodrigues vectors \cite{MorawiecBook,Rowenhorst2015}.
 For computational efficiency, unit quaternions are ideal for extending the present model to 3D.
 A unit quaternion can be represented as a four-dimensional unit vector and describes a rotation of $\psi$ degrees about an axis $\hat{e}$:

 A constraint must be introduced such that the norm of the quaternions remains unity.

 The gradient in orientation can be replaced by the sum of squares of the quaternion components, which maintains rotational invariance.
 More complex forms for local misorientation can be derived that relate to the local misorientation axis and angle \cite{Admal2019, PhilThesis}; however, these forms are not necessary when introducing nonlocal misorientation.
-The misorientation between two orientations represented by quaternions is simply $\mathbf{q}\mathbf{q}^{-1}$, where $\mathbf{q}^-1$ is the inverse of $\mathbf{q}$, allowing straightforward insertion into the free energy functional:
+The misorientation between two orientations on either side of the grain ($-$ and $+$) represented by quaternions is simply $\mathbf{q_{-}}\mathbf{q_{+}}^{-1}$, where $\mathbf{q}^{-1}$ is the inverse of $\mathbf{q}$.
+Due to crystal symmetry, a given (mis)orientation can be represented by multiple quaternions.
+Care must be taken to ensure (mis)orientations are mapped to a fundamental zone, similarly to the mapping of angle differences onto a single period in the two-dimensional model \cite{PhilThesis}.
+Misorientation-dependent coefficients can then be inserted into the free energy functional:

 The coefficient $s$ becomes a function of 3D misorientation, with domain $SO(3)$.
 The symmetrized hyperspherical harmonics described by Mason and Schuh \cite{Mason2008} can be employed to construct functions on $SO(3)$ with the appropriate symmetries.